The Passenger Service Levy is a $1 fee per passenger service transaction that authorised taxi and booking

 Depending on the number of passenger service transactions to be conducted, a service provider may seek an exemption or rebate of the levy.
 More information is available in the Passenger Service Levy fact sheet.

 How is the levy calculated?

-For taxi service providers, it means $1 for every ‘passenger service transaction’ provided as a result of the taxi being hailed in the street or taken from a taxi rank.
-For booking service providers (including for booked taxis), it means $1 for every booking which results in the provision of a ‘passenger service transaction’.
+The levy is $1 for every passenger service transaction.
+For taxi service providers this means $1 for every rank or hail journey.
+For booking service providers (including for booked taxis), it means $1 for every booking which results in a passenger service.

-Transport for NSW has published a new taxi fares order under the Point to Point Transport (Taxis and Hire Vehicles Act) 2016 to enable taxi service providers to pass on the cost of the levy to passengers.
+Transport for NSW has included the levy in its most recent taxi fares order to enable taxi service providers to pass on the cost of the levy to passengers.

 What are the GST and income tax implications of the levy?

-If you carry out 600 or more passenger service transactions in any period of 12 months, then on or before the last day of each month you will need to tell us how many passenger service transactions you carried out during the preceding month.
-Log into the Industry Portal and complete the Passenger Service Transactions Return.
+If you carry out 600 or more passenger service transactions in any 12 month period, you must submit a monthly report on the number of transactions for the preceding month.
+This means that either on or before the last day of each month, you need to tell the Commissioner how many transactions you carried out for that month.
+Log into the Industry Portal and complete the Passenger Service Levy Return.

 Download the Passenger Service Levy User Guide for the Industry Portal.